Davidavid45/Deep-Learning-in-Counterterrorism/README.md

 This project uses the Global Terrorism Database:

 > National Consortium for the Study of Terrorism and Responses to Terrorism (START).
 (2023).
-Global Terrorism Database [Data file].
+Global Terrorism Database.
 Retrieved from https://www.start.umd.edu/gtd

 **Terms of Use:** https://www.start.umd.edu/gtd-terms